Betschwanden: Geography

 Betschwanden is located in the valley of the Linth river, with the village situated on the east bank of the river, at an elevation of approximately 600 m.
 The village of Rüti lies to the south and Diesbach to the north.
 Above the village to the east is the mountain of Kärpf (2794 m).

 Betschwanden has an area, as defined by the former municipal boundaries in 2006, of 9.7 km2.
 Of this area, 36% is used for agricultural purposes, while 29.8% is forested.
 Of the rest of the land, 1.1% is settled (buildings or roads) and the remainder (33.1%) is non-productive (rivers, glaciers or mountains).

 Transport

 Betschwanden is located on the Hauptstrasse 17, which runs the length of the canton of Glarus before climbing the Klausen Pass into the canton of Uri, as well as on the Weesen to Linthal railway line that parallels the main road and the Linth river through Glarus.
 The high alpine Klausen Pass is normally only open to traffic between June and September, and for the rest of the year the road and railway up the valley form the only access to the village.
-The village is served by Diesbach-Betschwanden railway station, which is served by the hourly Zürich S-Bahn service S25 between Linthal and Zurich.
+The village is served by Diesbach-Betschwanden railway station, which is served by the hourly Zürich S-Bahn service S25 between Linthal and Zürich.